jlinick/EclipseAutomator/README.md

 Currently the script does not validate the jsonfile.
 So a typo there will likely cause the script not to run.
 Make sure your json is formatted properly!

-Running the script will generate a run.log logfile, which you should inspect if you run into any issues.
+Running the script will generate logfile.log which you should inspect if you run into any issues.

 ___

 ## Miscellaneous

-Future work includes the ability to referece camera actions into sequences, and then run specific sequences in whatever order you like (or as filler, for example).
-I would also like have an optional query to the [US Navy's API](https://aa.usno.navy.mil/data/api) to set the timings from your location.
-Neither of these will likely be added before the April 8th, 2024 eclipse- unless, of course, you decide to add them yourself!
+Future work includes the ability to referece camera actions into sequences, and then run specific sequences in whatever order you prefer.

 For serial cable connections we recommend [Hap Griffin Astrocables](https://imaginginfinity.com/astrocables.htm), or [make your own!](https://www.covingtoninnovations.com/dslr/canonrelease40d.html).